VELVETS AND FABRICS.

 This particular wool gives a natural resilience to the velvet, maintaining softness, lightness, warmth and dynamism.
 By letting them “breathe” in the air, the wool fibers regain their natural moisture, swelling and lifting the velvet hair.

 This pure virgin wool velvet has the characteristic “W” construction, which guarantees resistance over time and accentuates the mélange effect of the yarn.

-A distinctive feature of dralon® velvet fibers is their versatility, as they are exclusively constructed with “W” binding, to guarantee a long life even in the case of intense use and are strictly dyed in yarn, to obtain a final result of great value.
-Compared to other fibers, such as polyester and polyamide, dralon® comes close to natural fibers in the hand and in the appearance.
+A distinctive feature of Dralon® velvet fibers is their versatility, as they are exclusively constructed with “W” binding, to guarantee a long life even in the case of intense use and are strictly dyed in yarn, to obtain a final result of great value.
+Compared to other fibers, such as polyester and polyamide, dralon velvet comes close to natural fibers in the hand and in the appearance.

-The products made with this velvet maintain their original shape, guaranteeing a high resistance to wear (with a Martindale> 100,000 rubbing), do not form pilling, can be cleaned and washed easily, they dry quickly and are resistant to dirt: they are in fact, they repel oil and aqueous liquids (tested by the AATCC 30-2013 + ASTM D5035-11, AATCC 118.
+The products made with dralon velvet maintain their original shape, guaranteeing a high resistance to wear (with a Martindale> 100,000 rubbing), do not form pilling, can be cleaned and washed easily, they dry quickly, and are resistant to dirt: they are in fact, they repel oil and aqueous liquids (tested by the AATCC 30-2013 + ASTM D5035-11, AATCC 118.
 2007, AATCC 193.
 2007).

 Cashmere goats produce a double fleece: a thin and soft undercoat and a thicker and rougher outer covering.
 To obtain the cashmere velvet the undercoat is separated from the coarser hairs through a comb, with a process called “de-hairing”.

 Cashmere velvet, after being woven with a “W” construction, which guarantees strength and durability, undergoes various finishing operations.